The small Haworthia Retusa [ha-WORTH-ee-a re-TOO-suh] is a popular succulent plant with a short rosette of thick, triangular leaves.

 Allow the star cactus offsets to dry overnight before placing them in their own container or a dish.
 Use the same type of potting soil used for the mother plant and keep them in a warm, sunny spot.

 To propagate the star cactus from leave cuttings, cut the leave close to the stem.
-Allow the cutting to dry overnight and then dip it in rooting hormone.
-Place the cutting in its own pot and set it near a window with indirect sunlight.
+Allow the cutting to dry overnight, and then dip it in the rooting hormone.

 Haworthia Pests or Diseases